 Dr. Peluso, Director of Zuckerberg San Francisco General’s Long COVID Clinic, Division of HIV, Infectious Diseases and Global Medicine, UCSF, is a clinician and researcher in long COVID through the LIINC (Long-term Impact of Infection with Novel Coronavirus).
 He provides expertise in Long COVID research.
 He is the PI on the Long COVID Care AHRQ Network.

-Dr. Gentile, Co-Director of the UW Long COVID Clinic and Co-PI in the Long COVID Care Network, provides national expertise and a mechanism for broad dissemination to communities disproportionately impacted by Long COVID.
+Dr. Gentile, UW Osher Center faculty, Co-Director of the UW Long COVID Clinic and Co-PI in the Long COVID Care Network, provides national expertise and a mechanism for broad dissemination to communities disproportionately impacted by Long COVID.
 She is currently designing a CME program for physician education on Long COVID.
 The team’s combined expertise ensures the creation, piloting, and dissemination of resources to address clinician and patient education gaps in integrative care.

 Impact: